-Many of the merchants that have decided to use check processing as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
-Businesses have been drawn to the use of check processing services due to the simplicity of payments and the lower costs of processing payments.
-Payment card transactions through a merchant account will cost merchants both a transaction fee and a discount fee per transaction while many types of check processing services will only charge a nominal transaction fee to accept payments from a customer’s bank account.
+Many merchants that have decided to use checks as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
+Businesses have been drawn to check processing with its simplicity of payments and lower transaction costs.
+Payment card transactions through a merchant account will cost merchants a transaction fee and a discount fee per transaction.
+Contrary, many types of echeck payment processing services will only charge a nominal transaction fee to accept payments from a customer’s bank account.

-Higher risk merchants have also gravitated towards the use of check processing services with various services that allow for faster approvals with fewer regulations that are common through the payment card industry.
-Financial technologies have allowed for payment processors to improve the check processing services and expand their businesses with fewer regulations and fees than other payment methods.
-These changes have allowed businesses that were being charged exuberant merchant account fees or merchants that were unable to be approved with a payment processor to find a viable solution for payment acceptance.
+Higher-risk merchants have also gravitated towards utilizing checks as a faster means for approvals, with fewer regulations common in the payment card industry.
+Financial technologies have allowed payment processors to improve their processing services and expand their businesses with fewer regulations and fees than other payment methods.
+These changes have allowed businesses to charge exuberant merchant account fees or merchants that a payment processor could not approve to find a viable solution for payment acceptance.

 What is Check Processing

-Merchants that are in need of a payment processing service that do not involve using credit or debit cards can work with a check processor to accept bank transfers from a customer’s bank account to theirs.
-The term check processing has evolved since the 1970's when the first ACH transactions were processed to today where new technologies have been created alternative solutions including Check 21 and Check 22 that allow for more streamlined electronic check processing services.
+Merchants that need a payment processing service that does not involve using credit or debit cards can work with a check processor to accept bank transfers from a customer’s bank account to theirs.
+Payment processing has evolved since the 1970s when the first ACH transactions were processed to today, where new technologies have created alternative solutions, including Check 21 and Check 22, that allow for the more streamlined acceptance of electronic checks.

-The main types of check processing services include:
+The main types of payment processing services include:

-Check processing requires the use of the customer’s bank routing number and checking account number to successfully debit funds without a physical check present.
-Payment requests are initiated by the merchant and sent to the customer’s financial institution through either an ACH processing service or a check processor using a remote capture program.
-Funding times for merchants can vary, from 3-5 business days depending on the banks and payment processors being used to handle the transactions.
+Accepting checks requires using the customer’s bank routing number and checking account number to debit funds without a physical check present successfully.
+Payment requests are initiated by the merchant and sent to the customer’s financial institution through either a Check or ACH payment service using a remote capture program.
+Funding times for merchants can vary from 3-5 business days, depending on the banks and payment processors being used to handle the transactions.

-The use of ACH was the first type of electronic and automated checking service available to merchants that allowed for debiting of funds from a customer’s bank account.
-After 2000, laws changed and new payment processing services called Check 21 were available that improved upon the older ACH system by allowing merchants to create copies of checks and process automated transactions without the use of the Federal Reserve or NACHA.
+ACH was the first electronic and automated checking service available to merchants that allowed for the debiting of funds from a customer’s bank account.
+After 2000, laws changed, and new payment processing services called Check 21 were available.
+These improved the older ACH system by allowing merchants to create copies of checks and process automated transactions without using the Federal Reserve or NACHA.

 History of Check Processing

-Check processing is one of the oldest methods of making payments without physical currency, tracing its roots back to the 1500's shipping industry in Holland when merchants would deposit cash with a cashier instead of holding on to the money and write notes to the cashiers with instructions on how payments should be made with those funds.
-The use of printed checks did not being until the early 1760's when Lawrence Childs of England printed the first checks with unique check numbers in 1762.
-The use of checks in the USA did not appear mainstream until the 1860's when writing a check was used as a way of accessing cash that would otherwise inaccessible when held in larger investments such as real estate or businesses.
+Accepting checks is one of the oldest methods of making payments without physical currency, tracing its roots back to the 1500s shipping industry in Holland when merchants would deposit cash with a cashier instead of holding on to the money and writing notes to the cashiers with instructions on how payments should be made with those funds.
+The use of printed checks was not until the early 1760s when Lawrence Childs of England printed the first checks with unique check numbers in 1762.
+The use of checks in the USA did not appear mainstream until the 1860s when writing a check was used to access cash that would otherwise be inaccessible when held in larger investments such as real estate or businesses.

-In the early 1970's, the first automated clearinghouse for electronic ACH payments was established by the San Francisco Federal Reserve Bank and soon led to a number of local and regional clearinghouses forming around the United States.
-By 1974 a consolidated solution to the numerous clearinghouses led to the introduction of the National Automated Clearing House Association (NACHA) and by 1978 the Federal Reserve was operating clearinghouses in New York, Arizona and Hawai’i. .
+In the early 1970s, the first automated clearinghouse for electronic ACH payments was established by the San Francisco Federal Reserve Bank and soon led to several local and regional clearinghouses forming around the United States.
+By 1974 a consolidated solution to the numerous clearinghouses led to the introduction of the National Automated Clearing House Association (NACHA).
+By 1978 the Federal Reserve was operating clearinghouses in New York, Arizona, and Hawai’i.

-Advances in check processing technology around the world have now granted businesses the ability to receive international and domestic funds instantaneously, a previously drawn out process that could take days to be completed.
-These changes will very well help revolutionize the payment processing industry once again by allowing for another method of faster money transfers without the use of bank cards.
+Advances in worldwide check processing technology have allowed businesses to receive international and domestic funds instantaneously.
+This previously drawn-out process could take days to be completed.
+These changes will help revolutionize the payment processing industry again by allowing for another method of faster money transfers without using bank cards.

 What is ACH?

-The Automated Clearing House, known as ACH, is an electronic financial network used for both debit and credit transactions throughout the USA.
+The Automated Clearing House, or ACH, is an electronic financial network used for debit and credit transactions throughout the USA.
 ACH transactions can either be used for credit or debit transactions.
-Merchants commonly use ACH as a way to send funds, such as paying a vendor or issuing a direct deposit payment.
-Using ACH for debits is commonly used by merchants to collect payments from customers, such as car loans or mortgage payments.
-The use of ACH processing is a payment method that is growing in popularity among merchants in most businesses.
+Merchants commonly use ACH to send funds, such as paying a vendor or issuing a direct deposit.
+Using ACH for debits is commonly used by merchants to collect customer payments, such as car loans or mortgage payments.
+ACH as a payment method is growing in popularity among merchants in most businesses using check processing services.

-ACH Network transactions are fully electronic and are governed by rules set forth from NACHA and the Federal Reserve.
+ACH Network transactions are fully electronic and governed by rules by NACHA and the Federal Reserve.
 On average, over 60 million automated clearing house transactions worth over $1 Billion are processed daily through the ACH Network.
 About 60% of all ACH transactions run through the Federal Reserve and their ACH network called the FedACH.
-The remaining 40% of transactions are handled through the Electronic Payment Network, also known as EPN.
-The EPN operates as a privately owned automated clearing house that works alongside and at times with the Fed to clear transactions.
+The remaining 40% of transactions are handled through the Electronic Payment Network or EPN.
+The EPN operates as a privately owned automated clearinghouse that works alongside and sometimes with the Fed to clear transactions.

-ACH transactions are managed by a payment processor that allows merchants the ability to schedule automated and recurring customer payments through their gateway.
-Customer information is entered into the ACH payment gateway by the merchant where payment requests and settlements are managed by the processor.
-ACH payments are received from the customer through the merchant acquiring bank to the ACH processor that removes their transaction fees before settling the net payments into the merchant’s bank account.
-The ACH process takes between 3-5 business days to clear NACHA and complete the process from customer to merchant.
+ACH transactions are managed by a payment processor that allows merchants to schedule automated and recurring customer payments through their gateway.
+The merchant enters customer information into the ACH payment gateway, where the processor manages payment requests and settlements.
+ACH payments are received from the customer through the merchant acquiring bank and held by the processor before settling the net payments into the merchant’s bank account.
+The ACH process takes 3-5 business days to clear NACHA and complete the process from customer to merchant.

 What is eCheck?

-Many times customers will see the eCheck logo next to the images of the different payment card networks accepted at a merchant location.
-Unlike Check 21 or Check 22, the eCheck service is handled in a very similar manner as the ACH industry.
-Consumers can create checks through a merchants shopping cart, entering in all of the banking and required personal information to be used to validate and complete the transactions.
-Manual checks can also be accepted but will be converted into an electronic format and sent in the same process as an ACH transaction to the Federal Reserve and handled through NACHA.
+Customers often see the eCheck logo beside the images of the different payment card networks accepted at a merchant location.
+Unlike Check 21 or Check 22, the eCheck service is handled similarly to the ACH industry.
+Consumers can create checks through a merchant’s shopping cart, entering all of the banking and required personal information to validate and complete the transactions.
+Manual checks can also be accepted but converted into an electronic format and sent in the same process as an ACH transaction to the Federal Reserve and handled through NACHA.

-All types of check processing programs provide a reliable and affordable alternative or addition to accepting payment cards.
-Depending on the needs of the merchant and how it operates, one type of payment services might be a better solution for the business.
+All types of check acceptance programs provide a reliable and affordable alternative or addition to accepting payment cards.
+Depending on the merchant’s needs and how it operates, one type of payment service might be a better solution for the business.

 Some of the differences between ACH/eCheck and Check 21/Check 22